tongchen126/litepcie_pcie_dma/v2/README.md

 ```

 # How to start the DMA(Litex commandline prompt):
-After building the bitstream, open the 'csr.json' file in the build directory.
+After building the bitstream, open the 'csr.json' file in the build directory and find the address of the DMA related registers.
 Write to the corresponding CSR register to specify Host Addr(PC), SoC bus address, and length.
 Then write to the enable CSR register to start the DMA process.
 **Writing to the CSR register can be done by Litex pre-boot commandline prompt or in a kernel module.**